vdbg/hubibot/README.md

 For all commands taking in device names (such as : `/on name of device`), the app will:

-1. Split the input using the `hubitat:device_name_separator` setting in `config.yaml` and remove all leading/trailing spaces.
+1. Split the input using the `device_name_separator` setting in `config.yaml` and remove all leading/trailing spaces.
   For example, "  office light,   bedroom  " becomes "office light", "bedroom"
 2. Look for these in the list of devices Hubitat exposes through MakerAPI that are accessible to the current user (see previous section).
-  If the `hubitat:case_insensitive` setting in `config.yaml` is set to `true`, then the case doesn't need to match.
+  If the `case_insensitive` setting in `config.yaml` is set to `true`, then the case doesn't need to match.
   For example "office light" will be resolved to "Office Light"
 3. For devices not found, the bot will try and interpret the input as a regex.
 For example, "(Office|Bedroom) Light" will resolve to both "Office Light" and "Bedroom Light"
-4. For devices still not found, the transforms in the `hubitat:aliases:device` setting in `config.yaml` are tried in order.
+4. For devices still not found, the transforms in the `device` setting under `aliases` section in `config.yaml` are tried in order.
   For example, the app will transform "bedroom" to "bedroom light" and look for that name
 5. If there are entries that still could not be found, the entire name resolution process fails.